mitmath/18335/README.md

 **Further Reading:** See the now classic [review paper](https://epubs.siam.org/doi/10.1137/090771806) by Halko, Martinsson, and Tropp for an introduction to randomized range-finders and approximate matrix decompositions.
 This interesting [paper](https://epubs.siam.org/doi/10.1137/18M1183480) by Udell and Townsend explores the origins of low-rank structure in big-data matrices.

+### Lecture 23 (May 9)

+* Accuracy of randomized range-finders
+* Oversampling and failure probability
+* Accelerating NLA via "sketch-and-solve"

+**Further Reading:** Read, for example, the recent work of [Nakatsukasa and Tropp](https://arxiv.org/abs/2111.00113) to see how randomized "sketch-and-solve" techniques can accelerate established iterative methods for linear systems and the eigenproblem.